QInfer/python-qinfer/doc/source/guide/models.rst

 [ 12.1] [10]

-Another model which *decorates* other models in this way is :class:`PoisonedModel`, which is discussed in more detail in :ref:`robustness_guide`.
+Another model which *decorates* other models in this way is :class:`PoisonedModel`, which is discussed in more detail in :ref:`perf_testing_guide`.
 Roughly, this model causes the likeihood functions calculated by its underlying model to be subject to random noise, so that the robustness of an inference algorithm against such noise can be tested.